-Jesus Christ: Jesus Christ is God the Son, the second person of the Trinity.
+Jesus Christ is God the Son, the second person of the Trinity.
 On Earth, Jesus was 100 percent God and 100 percent man.
 He is the only man ever to have lived a sinless life.
-He was born of a virgin, lived a sinless life, performed miracles, died on the cross for mankind and thus, atoned for our sins through the shedding of His blood.
+He was born of a virgin, performed miracles, died on the cross for humankind and thus, atoned for our sins through the shedding of His blood.
 He rose from the dead on the third day according to the Scriptures, ascended to the right hand of the Father, and will return again in power and glory.
 (See John 1:1, 14; 20:28; 1 Tim.
 3:16; Isa.
 9:6; Phil.
 2:5, 6; 1 Tim.
 2:5).

 Virgin Birth: Jesus Christ was conceived by God the Father, through the Holy Spirit (the third person of the Trinity) in the Virgin Mary’s womb; therefore, He is the Son of God (see Matt.
 1:18, 25; Luke 1:35; Isa.
 7:14; Matt.
 1:18, 23-25; Luke 1:27-35).